-The Chaffee Treats Forest Health and Wildfire Mitigation Program is a local partnership dedicated to helping private forest landowners take action to restore forest health and reduce fire risk on their properties.
+The Chaffee Treats Forest Health and Wildfire Mitigation Program is a local partnership dedicated to helping private landowners take action to reduce wildfire risk and restore forest health.

-Right now, we are offering a free forester consultation and forest management plan to landowners located in the Treatment Priority Areas.
+Right now, we are offering a free forester consultation and forest management plan to landowners located in Chaffee County’s Treatment Priority Areas.

-opportunities for landowners to take action to protect the health of our forests and reduce fire risk to the community.
+opportunities for landowners to explore options that can will protect their homes and reduce fire risk to the community.

 Click here to connect with our team, learn more about these offers, and add your property to our sign-up list.